leonaldopasaribu/fe_test/README.md

 A modern web application for traffic and gate management built with React, TypeScript, and Vite.
 This system provides an intuitive interface for monitoring and managing traffic data and gate operations.

+> **Note:** This project is built using the [TailAdmin React Template](https://react-demo.tailadmin.com/) - a professional admin dashboard template with TailwindCSS.

 ## 📸 Demo

 ### 1. Sign In Page